Breadcrumb navigation types, best practices, and SEO benefits

 Apple breadcrumb navigation

-This is because Apple’s product pages have lengthy descriptions, so users would otherwise have a hard time scrolling to the top of the page.
-Similar websites to Apple, meaning ones that offer endless scrolling, can also benefit from having the breadcrumb trail at the bottom of the page.
+This is because Apple’s product pages have lengthy descriptions, so users would otherwise have difficulty scrolling to the top of the page.
+Similar websites to Apple (with endless scrolling) can also benefit from a breadcrumb trail at the bottom of the page.
 You can also use two breadcrumb paths, one at the top and another at the bottom.

 • Add schema markup to your website code before enabling breadcrumbs.
-Schema markup is a semantic vocabulary of tags that are added to HTML code.
-It helps Google understand your content and explicitly indicates to the search engine that the list of links at the top of your page stands for breadcrumbs.
+Schema markup is a semantic vocabulary of tags added to HTML code.
+It helps Google understand your content and makes it clear that the links at the top of your page are breadcrumbs.

-Now, let’s finally talk about the many different ways to add breadcrumbs to your website.
+Let’s wrap this up by reviewing the various ways to add breadcrumbs to your website.

 Adding breadcrumbs in WordPress

-If your website runs on WordPress, you can use special plugins to add breadcrumbs (e.g., SEO by Yoast).
+If your website runs on WordPress, you can use special plugins to add breadcrumbs.
 It’s also possible to code everything on your own.

 Let’s take a closer look at the Yoast SEO plugin as an example since it is widely used.

-The plugin offers a free version that includes the breadcrumbs feature, but you can also get a Yoast SEO Premium version that costs 99 EUR.
-To use this plugin, you need WordPress version 6.0. or higher, and your hosting service should support PHP version 7.2.5 or later.
+The free version of this plugin includes a breadcrumbs feature, but you can also get a Yoast SEO Premium version for 99 EUR.
+To use this plugin, you need WordPress version 6.0. or higher, and your hosting service must support PHP version 7.2.5 or later.

-Once you install and activate the plugin, follow these steps:
+After installing and activating the plugin, follow these steps:

 1. Go to the Yoast SEO settings by clicking on the “Yoast SEO” tab in the WordPress dashboard and selecting “Settings”.

-2. Click on the “Advanced” and then “Breadcrumbs” tab.
+2. Click the “Advanced” and then “Breadcrumbs” tab.

 Yoast breadcrumbs

 3. Choose the breadcrumb separator character.
-This is the character that will be used to separate the breadcrumbs, such as “»” or “/”.
+This is used to separate the breadcrumbs, such as “»” or “/”.

 4. Customize the breadcrumb settings as needed.
-You can choose to display the breadcrumb on the homepage, choose a prefix for the breadcrumb trail, and more.
+You can display the breadcrumb on the homepage, choose a prefix for the breadcrumb trail, and more.

 5. Toggle the “Enable Breadcrumbs” option to “On”.